Kuta Bali? Hard pass.

 If you want to live the REAL small island life, the Gili islands are the way to go, for sure.
 My favourite place in Indonesia, these little islands surf up a healthy dose of white beaches, calm waters and insane snorkel spots.

-Gili Air dishes out way more chill vibes with a focus on the little island life.
+- Gili Air dishes out way more chill vibes with a focus on the little island life.
 Again, great snorkelling, with the only nightlife accounting for a couple of beach bars.
 Lots of nice restaurants here and generally feels way quieter than Gili T.

-Known as a honeymoon island, Gili Meno is the smallest and least developed of the three islands.
-If you want to chill TF out and spend your days of beaches far less frequented, this should be your go to.
+- Gili Meno is the smallest and least developed of the three islands.
+Known as a honeymoon island, if you want to chill TF out and spend your days of beaches far less frequented, this should be your go to.

 4. Chase Waterfalls

+Need a break from beach hopping?
 Lombok is home to some pretty insane waterfalls that would blow its Bali counterparts out of the water (literally).
 Although you won’t find a ton in Kuta itself, there are a lot of good tours that can pick you up from your hotel in Kuta and take you on a big ‘ol day trip to frequent the biggest and best waterfalls on the island.

 5. Cafe Hop